Conscious and Unconscious Mind: The Power Of Human Mind

 Difference between Conscious and Unconscious mind?

-The conscious mind is the part of your mind that you’re actively aware of and can control.
-It deals with thoughts, decisions, and actions you’re fully aware of, such as thinking about what to eat or solving a problem.
-On the other hand, the unconscious mind operates outside of your awareness and controls processes that you’re not consciously thinking about, like breathing or automatic emotional reactions.
-It also stores repressed memories and emotions, which influence your behavior and decisions without you realizing it.
+It also stores repressed memories and emotions, which influence your behaviour and decisions without you realizing it.
 While the conscious mind is logical and deliberate, the unconscious mind is more emotional and instinctual, shaping your actions from behind the scenes.

 Here are 5 unique bullet points highlighting the differences between the conscious and unconscious mind: